lbd1607/qrcodes/README.md

 <br/>

-## Step 2: Add the QR Code Field to the Prisma Model
+## Step 2: Add the QR Code URL Field to the Prisma Model

-Before you start using Blitz to create forms, you'll need to add a field for the QR code URL to our Prisma model and migrate the database.
+Before you start using Blitz to create forms, you'll need to add a field for the QR code URL to your Prisma model and migrate the database.
 For this example, we're using a model named "Blog".

-1. Go to **db** and open `schema.Prisma`.
+1. Go to the **db** folder and open `schema.Prisma`.

 1. Add a field for the QR code URL to your model: